 - To start using Outlook, follow these steps.

-If you're recreating your original profile, and you imported your mail, calendar, contacts, or notes the first time you created this profile, do not re-import this data now.
-It's still in your Google Workspace account and will be there when you open the new profile—re-importing will only cause duplicates.
+If you're re-creating your original profile, and you imported your mail, calendar, contacts, or notes the first time you created this profile, do not re-import this data now.
+It's still in your Google Workspace account and will be there when you open the new profile—re-importing causes duplicates.
 You can re-import tasks and journal entries as Google Workspace does not store them and therefore won't be duplicated.

 If you've never imported data into this Google Workspace account, go ahead and import now.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.